nishadi1995/yml-parser/README.md

 - extract the services as vertices
 - extract edges using links and depends_on
 - output -> communication graph of the system
-- have to improve this solution when services communicates using docker networking
+- have to improve this solution when services communicates using docker networking (inspecting 'networks' tag)